tolking/vuepress-theme-ououe-template/blog/about/index.md

 # A blog theme for VuePress

-> This theme is for Vuepress 1.x which is currently in alpha
+> This theme is for Vuepress 1.0

 Live Demo: [My Blog](https://ououe.com)